San-Mateo-County-Health-Epidemiology/R-User-Group/README.md

 `format: gfm` tells R the output should be a “GitHub Flavored Markdown”.
 A GFM is a basic HTML output, so some features (like including tab sets) aren’t available but it generally meets our needs.
-It will generate a `.md` (markdown) file that is the rendered version of the Quarto doc.
+Render your `.qmd` file so it generates an `.md` (markdown) file.
+This is the "finished" version.

 2. Once you’ve finished your Quarto doc and have pushed the `.qmd` and `.md` to GitHub, update the table on the `README.Rmd` file to